nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Below is an example usage scenario and how the clear mechanism behaves at each step:

 Step 1:  Assume that the user has already added two modules to y2s1:
-The first module is CS2113, a 4 MC module which was added using the following command "add m/cs2113 s/y2s1 mc/4 g/a" The second module is CS2030, a 4 MC module which was added using the following command "add m/cs2030 s/y2s1 mc/4 g/b"
+The first module is CS2113, a 4 MC module which was added using the following command `add m/cs2113 s/y2s1 mc/4 g/a` The second module is CS2030, a 4 MC module which was added using the following command `add m/cs2030 s/y2s1 mc/4 g/b`

-Step 2: The user input of "clear s/Y2S1" will be taken in for the parser and an object of class 'Clear' will be returned.
+Step 2: The user input of `clear s/Y2S1` will be taken in for the parser and an object of class 'Clear' will be returned.

 Step 3: The execute method in the clear class that is overrides will be called with parameter of the semester and will iterate through moduleList looking for a Module that matches.
 It will then remove the Module from the moduleList.